FreshDirect is excited to bring you this hard-to-find boneless lamb roast. Learn how to cook one in the oven with our easy-to-follow recipe!

 What To Do:

-Preheat oven to 500 degrees.
+Preheat oven to 500 F.

-Season the lamb roast with salt and pepper, then rub with the olive oil, butter, rosemary, and lemon juice.
-Place the lamb on a sheet pan lined with parchment paper and roast for 10 minutes, then reduce heat to 375 degrees and cook for another 15-20 minutes and check temperature.
-When the lamb hits around 130-135 degrees, pull it out and let it rest for 10 minutes; it will continue to cook from the residual heat.
-Check the internal temperature again before serving – it should register 135-145 degrees for a medium-well cooked roast.
+Place the lamb on a sheet pan lined with parchment paper and roast for 10 minutes, then lower heat to 375 F and cook for another 15–20 minutes.
+Check the temperature.
+When the lamb hits around 130–135 degrees, pull it out and let it rest for 10 minutes (it will continue to cook from the residual heat).
+Check the internal temperature again before serving; it should register 135-145 F for a medium-well cooked roast.